-Prerequisite: Studio in Drawing or permission of the instructor.
+Prerequisite: Studio in Drawing

 Students will explore illustration as a means of communication.
 Drawing and design skills will be extended through the use of materials and techniques using illustrative components.
 Student focus will be on historical relationships between composition, design, color, and conceptualization.